 Logan / Hocking Hills KOA

-This large RV campground has nearly a hundred 20 amp, 30 amp, and 50 amp electric hookup sites available for reservation and can accommodate rigs up to 50’.
+This large RV campground has nearly 100 20-amp, 30-amp, and 50-amp electric hookup sites available for reservation.
 There are also 47 full hookup sites and 12 non-electric RV campsites.
-The sites are all paved and level.
+The sites are all paved and level and can accommodate rigs up to 50 feet long.
 Amenities include a scenic overlook, an amphitheater, showers, a dump station, and a laundromat.
-If you are looking for recreational attractions you'll find a swimming pool, several playgrounds, camp store, horseshoe pit, and volleyball court.
+If you are looking for recreational attractions you'll find a swimming pool, several playgrounds, a camp store, horseshoe pits, and a volleyball court nearby.
 The scenic overlook is adjacent to the fishing-only lake.
 Campers also have ready access to numerous hiking trails.

 A number of RV-friendly campsites (about 25) are set aside for first-come, first-served stays.
 Of these, more than 20 offer electric hookups.
-All are handy to the water pump, shower house, dump station and latrines and have easy access to hiking trails.
+All are handy to the water pump, shower house, a dump station, and latrines, and have easy access to hiking trails.

 There are a number of non-park RV camping areas in this part of Ohio.
-Many of these facilities have amenities like WiFi, full hookup sites, dump stations, and laundromats.
+Many of these facilities have amenities like Wi-Fi, full hookup sites, dump stations, and laundromats.
 If you prefer camping in state parks but all the sites are full at Hocking Hills State Park, there are a few alternative options nearby.

 For a luxurious getaway, ditch the RV for a night or two and check into one of the park's cabins.
 The campground cabins are more like rustic hotel rooms.
-They are fully apportioned with widescreen TVs, full kitchens, and sheltered porches.
-Each 2 bedroom, one living room, and one bathroom cabin, and can comfortably sleep six people.
+They are fully apportioned with widescreen televisions, full kitchens, and sheltered porches.
+Each cabin offers two bedrooms, one living room, and one bathroom cabin, and can comfortably sleep six people.
 The cabins are conveniently located on their own road off of OH-664, and the Hemlock Bridge Trail is just a stone's throw away.

 Seasonal activities in Hocking Hills State Park